MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-actuals-templates.md

 ### Template mapping in Data integration

 The following illustrations show an example of the template task mapping in Data integration.
-The mapping shows the field information that will be synchronized from Project Service Automation to Finance and Operations.
+The mapping shows the field information that will be synchronized from Project Service Automation to Finance.

 [![Template mapping](./media/ActualsMapping.jpg)](./media/ActualsMapping.jpg)